divaprotocol/oracles/README.md

 # Intro
 Contingent pools created on DIVA expect one value input following pool expiration.
 This document describes how data providers can access the relevant data and interact with the protocol.

-Refer to our [gitbook](https://app.gitbook.com/s/HZJ0AbZj1fc1i5a58eEE/oracles/oracles-in-diva) for more details about oracles and the settlement process in DIVA.
+Refer to our [gitbook](https://app.gitbook.com/s/HZJ0AbZj1fc1i5a58eEE/oracles/oracles-in-diva) (still in DRAFT) for more details about oracles and the settlement process in DIVA.

 # DIVA queries
 Pool parameters are stored within the DIVA smart contract at the time of pool creation and can be queried in two ways: